 - Details about the emergency, such as description of people involved, event development, or medical emergency.

 - Be prepared to follow any instructions the call-taker gives you.
 Many 911 centers can tell you exactly what to do until help arrives.

-- Finally, do not hang up until the call-taker instructs you to.
+- Finally, do not hang up until the call-taker instructs you to do so.